Ikergune/firos/README.md

 EXAMPLE:

-If we have this whitelist:
+Take this *whitelist.json* as a starting point:

 ``` javascript
 {